-Criteria: The City's internal control structure should be designed to provide for the preparation of the schedule of expenditures of federal awards, along with having an adequate system for recording and processing entries to the financial statements being audited in accordance with the modified cash basis of accounting.
+Criteria: The City's internal control structure should be designed to provide for the preparation of the financial statements and footnotes, which includes having an adequate system for recording and processing all necessary entries to the financial statements being audited in accordance with the modified cash basis of accounting.

 Condition: The City does not have an internal control system designed to provide for the preparation of the financial statements being audited, including required footnotes and disclosures.
-The auditors proposed changes to the schedule of expenditures of federal awards prepared by the City for the year ended December 31, 2022.
 During the course of our engagement, we also proposed audit adjustments to the City's recorded account balances which, if not recorded, would have resulted in a misstatement of the City's financial statements.